 State Auto understands that teenage drivers have the highest crash-risk of any age group.
 Per mile traveled, they have the highest involvement in motor vehicle crashes of all types.
 The problem is worst among 16-year-olds, who have the most limited driving experience and an immaturity that often results in risk-taking behind the wheel.
 Here’s what parents can do to help their teenagers drive safely:

 - Don’t rely solely on driver education.
 Teens’ attitudes and decision-making matter more than poor skills.
 Peers are influential, but parents have much more influence than typically is credited to them.

 - Know the law.
 Become familiar with restrictions on young drivers.
 Enforce the rules.
-To learn about the law in your state, go to (www.iihs.org/laws/state_laws/grad_license.html).
+Learn about the law in your state from the Insurance Institute for Highway Safety.

 - Restrict night driving.
 Most young drivers’ nighttime fatal crashes occur from 9 p.m. to midnight, so teens shouldn’t drive much later than 9.
 Late outings tend to be recreational, and even teens who usually follow the rules can be easily distracted or encouraged to take risks.

 - Restrict passengers.
 About 6 of every 10 teenage passenger deaths (59 percent) during 2003 occurred in crashes with a teen driver.
 The best policy is to restrict teenage passengers, especially multiple teens.

 - Supervise practice driving.
 Take an active role in helping your teenager learn how to drive, spread over at least six months and continuing even after a teenager graduates from a learner’s permit to a restricted or full license.